Elastohydrodynamics of 3D chemically active filaments: Introduction

 An alternative approach to studying active elastohydrodynamics is to combine resistive force theory with the mechanics of elastic filaments.
-These models have been used to show that clamped filaments under follower forces undergo Hopf bifurcations, seen as a flapping motion \citep{decanio2017spontaneous}, while a two-dimensional linear stability analysis of this model revealed transitions to rotation or beating that depends on mechanical boundary conditions, applied load, and noise effects \citep{fily2020buckling}.
+When the motion is confined to lie in the plane, filaments deforming due to follower forces have been shown to undergo Hopf bifurcations, seen as a flapping motion for clamped filaments \citep{decanio2017spontaneous}, while a two-dimensional linear stability analysis revealed transitions to rotation or beating that depends on mechanical boundary conditions, applied load, and noise effects \citep{fily2020buckling}.
 Further dynamical regimes have been explored using this elastohydrodynamic theory when applying localized tangential forces \citep{man2019morphological} to extract motions such as straight swimming, circling, spiralling and undulating, and also with clamped filaments in confined domains \citep{stein2021swirling}, revealing transitions of filaments with distributed tangential forces from stable to oscillatory and streaming modes.
-Recent theoretical contributions by \cite{clarke2024bifurcations} and \cite{schnitzer2025onset} further investigate the follower-force models, identifying beating and whirling onset via bifurcation theory and weakly nonlinear analysis, enriching the fundamental understanding of these dynamics.
+Recent theoretical contributions by \cite{clarke2024bifurcations} and \cite{schnitzer2025onset} further investigate the full three-dimensional motion of these follower-force models, identifying beating and whirling onset via bifurcation theory and weakly nonlinear analysis, enriching the fundamental understanding of these dynamics.
+Interestingly, clamped filaments that are free to deform in three-dimensions display a non-planar `whirling' motion following the onset of instability, and only reach a planar beating state when the applied force is much stronger.
 In a related system, \cite{lough2023self} modelled the swarmer cell state of \emph{Proteus mirabilis} as an active Kirchoff rod, and found different swimming modes that may be planar or twisted into three-dimensions, depending on the relative material stiffnesses.
-Although many of these models abstract away the details provided by the surface chemistry of phoretic propulsion, for example by using follower forces, we expect that they retain essential features of force-induced shape transformations, complex locomotion, and highlight the complex interplay of elasticity, active forcing, and boundary conditions in shaping filament dynamics.
+Although many of these models abstract away the details provided by the surface chemistry of phoretic propulsion, for example by using follower forces, we expect that they retain essential features of force-induced shape transformations and the resulting complex locomotion, and highlight the complex interplay of elasticity, active forcing, and boundary conditions in shaping filament dynamics.